 Here are some expert tips on starting a business without too much money.

 When starting out, don’t put money you don’t have in your business.
 In other words, you should keep your overhead expenses and labor costs as low as possible.

 Also, look for ways to cut other business expenses.
 For example, consider using social media to market your startup instead of investing big money into Google ads.
 Don’t use paid ads until you can afford them or turn a profit.

 First, operate your startup business on a small scale.
 It lets you test ideas before you put money into ideas that don’t convert into sales and customers.

 Ask yourself whether your plan will contribute to your bottom line and how long it will take.
 If the answer is no, you know to avoid it or save it for a later date.
 If the answer is yes, test out your concept with a focus group so you can ensure it’s polished before you take it live.

 Fewer customer-facing mistakes mean less money spent on fixing them.
 Getting feedback from your focus group can help you get ahead of any pain points you missed.
 Most importantly, make mistakes early and with little money before increasing your budget.

 Starting a company on a budget requires taking the necessary steps to limit any legal or financial obligations to your personal finances and life.
 You need to form a separate entity to start and run your business.

 In most countries, including the UK, it’s done by forming a limited liability company.
 Filing a new company usually costs a small amount of money.
-For example, most trusted packages for company formation in the UK generally cost under £100.
+For example, most trusted packages for opening a company in the UK generally cost under £100.